-The counselling relationship is structured around boundaries of vital importance.
-These professional boundaries provide security and safety for both the client and the practitioner. in their therapeutic work.
+The counselling dynamic contains boundaries of vital importance.
+These professional boundaries provide security and safety for both the client and the practitioner.
 A therapeutic hour, for example, typically fifty-minutes in duration, is maintained in the interests of both continuity and consistency.
-The value of confidentiality is absolutely crucial to containing sensitive information and promoting a climate of trust.
+The value of confidentiality is crucial to containing sensitive information and promoting a climate of trust.

 What can I expect from you in a counselling session?

 I will endeavour to cultivate a therapeutic space epitomised by the qualities of trust, safety, warmth, and unconditional respect.
 I will not be dispensing advice, nor give you directions, but caringly work alongside you as a sensitive and empathic companion.
 My efforts will focus on working with you in a way that's free from any semblance of judgmentalism or expectation.